 To read more about the basic supplies and stitches, read how to embroider.

 Buttonhole Stitch vs Blanket Stitch

 Buttonhole stitch and blanket stitch are often confused because they are similar but not the same.

-Step 1: Draw 2 lines along which to sew your buttonhole stitch.
-Once you have practiced a few times you will probably not need these lines.
+Draw 2 parallel lines along which to sew your stitch.
+Once you have practiced a few times, you will probably not need these lines.

 Bring the thread to the top of the fabric on the bottom right at (1).

-Step 5: Continue to repeat the stitch and you will see the reinforced edge appearing.
+Continue to repeat the stitch, and you will see the reinforced edge appearing.

 You can use this stitch to make lovely round wheels.

-Step 1: Draw 2 circles like a donut.
-Bring the thread to the top on the edge of the outside ring at (1).
+Draw 2 circles like a donut.
+After you have marked the outlines, bring the thread to the top on the edge of the outside ring at (1).